Atitlán grebe

-The Atitlán grebe (Podilymbus gigas), also known as giant grebe, giant pied-billed grebe, or poc, is an extinct water bird, a relative of the pied-billed grebe.
-It was endemic at the Lago de Atitlán in Guatemala at an altitude of 1700 m asl.
+The Atitlán grebe (Podilymbus gigas), also known as the giant grebe, giant pied-billed grebe or poc, is an extinct species of grebe.
+A relative of the pied-billed grebe, it was endemic at the Lago de Atitlán in Guatemala at an altitude of 1700 m asl.
 It was described in 1929 by Ludlow Griscom based on a specimen collected in 1926 and had been overlooked in the past.
 American ecologist Anne LaBastille observed the decline of this species over a period of 25 years.
 It was declared extinct by 1990.

 Description

 The Atitlán grebe reached a length of about 46–50 cm.
 The call and appearance were similar to the much smaller pied-billed grebe.
 The bill was large and pied but the color varied from white in the spring to brown in other seasons.
 The plumage was mainly dark brown with white-flecked flanks and grey on the ears.
 The underparts were dark grey flecked with white.
 The head was almost black and the neck was glossy flecked with dark brown in the spring and white in the winter.
 The legs were slaty grey.
 The bill had a bold black vertical band in the middle.
 The irises were brown.
 It had small wings and was flightless.